Prakhyath253/Prakhyath-VIVEQA/Day_11/Codes/README.md

 ## Project Files

-*(Note: File names have been standardized to match the project structure)*

 *   **`switch_to_led.v`**
     The core hardware description module.
 It implements an 8-bit interface where eight slide switches (`switch[7:0]`) are wired directly to eight LEDs (`led[7:0]`) using a continuous `assign` statement.
 Because this is purely combinational logic, toggling any switch instantly updates the state of its corresponding LED.